eurostat/gridtiler/py/README.md

 # GridTiler in Python

-Install the [pygridmap](https://github.com/eurostat/pygridmap) library with:
+Install latest version of [pygridmap](https://github.com/eurostat/pygridmap) library with:

 ```python
 pip install git+https://github.com/eurostat/pygridmap.git
 ```

+and import `gridtiler` in your code with:

 ```python
 from pygridmap import gridtiler
 ```

-'gridtiler' gives the three functions:
+`gridtiler` gives the three functions:
-- 'gridtiler.grid_tiling' to tile a CSV grid.
+- `gridtiler.grid_tiling` to tile a CSV grid.
-- 'gridtiler.grid_transformation' to change the format of a CSV grid.
+- `gridtiler.grid_transformation` to change the format of a CSV grid.
-- 'gridtiler.grid_aggregation' to aggregate a CSV grid into a lower resolution CSV grid.
+- `gridtiler.grid_aggregation` to aggregate a CSV grid into a lower resolution CSV grid.

 ## Example